Here you learn ...

 Table of Content

-1. When do I need a visa to bring my children to Germany?
+1. When do I need a visa to join my children?

 2. Do I need a visa to bring my child to Germany if my child was born in Germany?